 A 5-year follow-up study of Alfredson's heel-drop exercise programme in chronic midportion Achilles tendinopathy

-Two articles on PainSci cite van der Plas 2012: 1.
+Two pages on PainSci cite van der Plas 2012: 1.
 Complete Guide to Plantar Fasciitis 2.
 Achilles Tendinitis Treatment Science

 PainSci notes on van der Plas 2012: